AndyLPK247/py-pl-tiny-fw/README_design.md

 Two ways to address that problem would be
 (1) pick-and-choose only a few endpoints to check, or (2) add a boolean option to the config data to run all tests with or without the slash.
-(I strongly oppose making the slash's appearance random-50/50 because function tests should be deterministic.)
+(I strongly oppose making the slash's appearance random-50/50 because functional tests should be deterministic.)

 The third challenge was the Accept format: JSON or XML?
 JSON is much easier to handle in Python, but XML is nevertheless available.